Anacaona (band)

-Anacaona is the name of an all-female orchestra, founded in Havana in the early 1930s by Concepción "Cuchito" Castro Zaldarriaga and her sisters.
+Anacaona was an all-female orchestra, founded in Havana, Cuba in the early 1930s by Concepción "Cuchito" Castro Zaldarriaga and her sisters.
 Eventually, all 11 sisters joined the band.
 The band was formed during the Machado era when the political situation led to university closings, forcing Cuchito Castro to abandon her studies and her plan to start a dental practice.
 Instead, she chose a different career in 1932 by proposing a female septet to challenge the male-dominated son music.
 At the time, it was believed women were not capable of playing son.
 The band enjoyed close musical ties with well-known Cuban performers, in particular with Ignacio Piñeiro and Lázaro Herrera of the Septeto Nacional.
 Graciela, whose brother Machito laid the foundations of Latin Jazz, was Anacaona's lead singer for a decade.